COLUMN

 7. What aspects of realizing a Venture Ecosystem resonate with you?

 We founded The Salons Japan with the desire to transform the beauty industry, which faces many challenges, to become more worker-friendly.
-You could also say that our vision is to create an ecosystem for the beauty industry.
+You could also say that our vision is to create an ecosystem for the industry.
 Since we’re running a business, money is obviously important; however, we strongly resonated with D-POPS GROUP's powerful commitment to “creating a better society for startups”, which aligns with our founding philosophy.

 8. How did you two founding members meet each other?